Gary752752/DataFusion/README.md

 --LCfusion //LC algorithms
 --normalization //normalization method

+The dataset was sourced from TREC between 2020 and 2022. hosted a Health Misinformation Track

 When using this project, the following steps need to be carried out （1）Preprocess the dataset（normalization or CreateQrel） （2）Cluster the dataset(Birch	, Chameleon , hierarchical , kmeans or evalCombi.java or evalIndicatorJ.java or evaluationMain.java)